 Although there are many books on the market which can be used to help read hallmarks, the standard book of reference, used by dealers and collectors world wide is Bradbury's Book of Hallmarks.
 This pocket sized reference contains all of the marks that one is likely to encounter on a regular basis.
 Armed with this book, the process of reading these marks can be split into the 5 simple steps shown below.

-Bradbury's book of hallmarks was last published in 2009 by the Sheffield Assay office, and so it is easy to get hold of from any major book seller.
+Bradbury's book of hallmarks was last updated in 2014 by the Sheffield Assay office.
+It can be purchased directly from there or from any major book seller.

 There are 5 standard marks found on British Silver